 A data breach is an unlikely, but serious occurrence.
 A procedure should be in place to ensure a structured and appropriate response to such an incident.
 Students will write a data breach procedure.

-An effective training program will ensure that each employee in an organization receives the information they need to maintain proper data privacy within the scope of their work.
+An effective training program will ensure that each employee in an organisation receives the information they need to maintain proper data privacy within the scope of their work.
 Learners will brainstorm privacy training topics, and develop potential training methods for their workplace.

 Other Necessary Pieces